-No it is not mandatory by law to buy a health insurance plan in India.
-But it is important to buy one as the medical costs in India are on a rise each year and a health insurance policy protects you against the same in case of an unexpected illness or accident.
+No, it is not mandatory by law to buy a health insurance plan in India.
+But it is important to buy one as the medical costs in India are on the rise each year and a health insurance policy protects you against them in case of an unexpected illness or accident.

 What are the common types of health insurance plans and benefits in India?

 2. Senior citizen plans

 3. Pre-existing disease cover plans

 How to choose the Best Health Insurance Plans for my family?

 - Choose whether you need a floater or an individual health insurance policy

 - Choose the Right Sum Insured for the health insurance policy